MonishKrishna2009/Portfolio/README.md

 - 📍 **Schooling Since:** 2013
 - 🎓 **Completed Class 10:** Academic Batch 2024-25
 - 💻 **Currently Pursuing:** Class 11 (Computer Science)
-- 📅 **Date of Birth:** 31-05-2009

-> Studying at Maharishi Vidya Mandir Sr Sc School has been a journey of growth and learning since 2013.
-Having completed my Class 10 in the academic batch 2024-25, I am now diving deeper into the world of Computer Science from Class 11, sharpening my skills and building a strong foundation for the future.
+> Maharishi Vidya Mandir Sr Sc School has been a learning experience since 2013.
+After completing my Class 10 from the academic batch 2024-25, I am now exploring the subject of Computer Science from Class 11, enhancing my skills and laying a solid foundation for the future.

 ---